Dataset Preview

 2. Information panel

-The information panel provides information on the dataset (metadata) as well as offers some basic administrative operations.
-It’s divided into three sections:
+The information panel provides metadata about the dataset and some basic administrative operations.
+The panel is divided into three sections:

-• About - Provides information on the dataset including: time it was created and updated; users who created and last updated the dataset; size of the table; tools and input datasets used to create the data; tags and more.
+• About: Information including the time the dataset was created and updated, the users who created and last updated the dataset, the size of the table, any tools and input datasets used to create the data, tags, and more.
 An Edit schema view is also available under the Updated by section that will infer a schema for CSV and JSON files.
 Here, users can also apply additional parsing options to drop jagged rows, change encoding, or add additional columns like file path, byte offset for row, import timestamp, or row number.
 For other file types, schema edits can be made in the Schema section under the Details tab.

-• Columns - Provides information on the different columns in the dataset, including: the type of data; description; data stats (percentage of null values, distributions and samples).
+• Columns: Information on the different columns in the dataset, including the type of data, description, and data stats (percentage of null values, distributions and samples).

-The history view provides historical job (build) information.
-A Summary view on the right-hand side of the page shows aggregated information on job statuses over time.
+The History tab view provides historical job (build) information.
+A Summary view on the right side of the page shows aggregated information on job statuses over time.

 On the left panel, a list of jobs appears with their statuses and durations.
-Upon selection, a detailed Job view appears on the right hand side showing detailed job information, including: Job progress, job spec, build logs, files and resulted schema.
+Upon selection, a detailed Job view appears on the right showing detailed job information, including progress, specification, build logs, files and the resulting schema.

 In streaming datasets, the History tab will only appear when the view is set to Archive.
 The History tab will show the archive transactions alongside the streaming jobs.